Visas & travel documentation

 Swoop says

 We recommend bringing printed copies of all essential documents where possible.
-If you are relying on your phone, only to discover the battery has drained, or you don't have a signal or WIFI when you need it, this might add unnecessary stress to your journey.
+If you rely on your phone, the battery could drain, or you might not have a signal or WIFI when you need it.

 Reciprocity fees

 Some nationalities may have to pay a reciprocity fee in order to enter Argentina.
-You should verify this with your local Argentine embassy.
+You should verify this with your local embassy or consulate.

 Travel insurance